THEGEGI/.github/README.md

 # TheGegi

 Hey there!
 Welcome to **TheGegi** GitHub repository!
-We're all about creating an incredible multivendor marketplace where sellers shine and shoppers find exactly what they're looking for—all under one digital roof.
+We're all about creating an incredible multivendor marketplace where sellers shine and shoppers find exactly what they're looking for all under one digital roof.

 [![TheGegi Logo](https://thegegi.com/web/src/Assets/logo/tg-48-48.png)](https://thegegi.com)